The Count of Monte Cristo (2024 film): Critical response

-On AlloCiné, the film received an average rating of 3.6 out of 5, based on 40 reviews from French critics.
+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 10 critics, indicating "generally favorable" reviews.
+On AlloCiné, the film received an average rating of 3.6 out of 5, based on 40 reviews from French critics and an average viewer rating of 4.5/5 based on over 3300 reviews.
+In fact, the film is highest-rated French language film of all time by viewers on AlloCiné.

 Jeannette Catsoulis of The New York Times called it "stirringly acted and gorgeously filmed, this swashbuckler leaves previous versions of Dumas's famous revenge saga in the dust".
 Wendy Ide of The Guardian rated it 4/5, noting it was "directed with verve and acted with gusto."
-Peter Debruge of Variety noted that the film could have competed for a best picture Oscar if it were released in English decades earlier.
+In another review for Screen International, Ide wrote: "This latest version of the much-adapted tale is not about taking filmmaking risks or storytelling liberties.
+It is true to the spirit of the source material, if not entirely true to the original story."Peter Debruge of Variety noted that the film could have competed for a best picture Oscar if it were released in English decades earlier.
 Stephany Bunbury described the film as "an old-fashioned swashbuckler stretched beyond conventional limits" in a Financial Times review but rated it 4/5.

 In a review for The Times, Kevin Maher rated it 4/5 and highlighted: "'Will you do good, or will your heart fill with hate?' asks Edmond’s prison mate and mentor, Abbé Faria (Pierfrancesco Favino), early into Edmond’s 14-year stretch on the Château d’If island hellhole.
 It’s a beautiful line, emblematic of the novel’s ambiguity about the morality of revenge, and deftly delivered by the character-acting ace Favino."

 In a review for The Hollywood Reporter, Jordan Mintzer wrote: "We’ve seen so many stories like this by now that, although The Count of Monte Cristo remains a true original of the genre, this pricey and polished version plays like any old revenge fantasy."

+Deadline Hollywood's Pete Hammond wrote that "Delaporte and de la Patellliere have made something fresh and exciting from one of the oldest stories around" and noted the film was "one of the best" he saw at Cannes in 2024.

 Accolades

-On September 11, 2024, the film was 1 of 4 films shortlisted by France's Oscar committee for consideration as the country's submission for Best International Feature Film at the 97th Academy Awards.
+On 11 September 2024, the film was 1 of 4 films shortlisted by France's Oscar committee for consideration as the country's submission for Best International Feature Film at the 97th Academy Awards.
 The film also made the January longlist of 10 titles in the Best Film Not in the English Language category at the 2025 British Academy Film Awards.
 The film received 14 nominations for the 50th César Awards.